 You must use your Australian passport to leave and return to Australia.

 If you hold another country's passport, seek advice about using it from the country's embassy before you leave.
-To find out more about what dual nationality and Australian citizenship mean, call the Department of Immigration and Citizenship's information line on 131 880 or read our information for dual nationals.
+To find out more about what dual nationality and Australian citizenship mean, call the Department of Immigration and Border Protection's information line on 131 880 or read our information for dual nationals.

 Read up on the health issues affecting the country you are travelling to on smartraveller.gov.au before you go.
 See a doctor well in advance of your trip to discuss travel health issues, even if you're well at the moment.